 - I have two paper piercers.
 One I use for poking holes in paper, like on this card and this card.
 The other one I use for picking up small things.
 I found that if I dip it into some glue, little pieces of paper, such as owl eyes and little hearts will stick to it.
 I also use it for picking up pearls and gems.
 I’m sure you’ve also seen me use it for dying string!
 I’m telling you, it’s one of the most versatile items I own!

 - Of course, a big-time necessity is a paper trimmer.
 I’ve been through all kinds – plain blades, rotary blades, choppers, etc. It’s weird how so many of them just don’t cut a straight line!
 (Um, or maybe it’s user error!).
-I’ve been using the Cutterpede for a long time and am very happy with it.
+I’ve been using the EK Tools trimmer for a long time and am very happy with it.
+It used to be called the Cutterpede trimmer, but they recently changed the name and packaging.

 - Another absolute necessity for stamping wood-block mounted stamps is a stamp-a-ma-jig.
 It’s a little right-angle tool that helps you line up your stamps so that your image come out exactly perfectly.
 I use it pretty much anytime I’m working with a wood block stamp.